 What is the best time to visit Krakow?

-The best time to visit Krakow is during the spring (April-May) and autumn (September-October), when the weather is mild and pleasant.
-These periods offer the best conditions for exploring the city and its surroundings.
+The best time to visit Krakow is in the spring (April-May) or autumn (September-October), when the weather is mild and pleasant.

 Last reviewed: June 2026.
 Travel information should be confirmed with official authorities before booking.